 Helping Hands is a volunteer befriending and support service delivered by Highland Hospice throughout Easter Ross and the Black Isle, both very rural areas of Scotland.

-How and why they began the befriending service
+How and why we began the befriending service

-The challenges they faced and how they overcame these
+The challenges we faced and how we overcame them